Tuesday Morning Is Oversold Due To Index Selling

 Background

 Tuesday Morning (NASDAQ:TUES) is a closeout retailer.
-They buy merchandise such as decorative home accessories, housewares, seasonal goods and gifts that other retailers couldn't sell, at deep discounts.
+The company buys merchandise such as decorative home accessories, housewares, seasonal goods and gifts that other retailers couldn't sell, at deep discounts.
 The store has a treasure hunt character, as its inventory is constantly changing.
 It also has a strategy of buying wide and shallow, meaning it buys more SKUs but in less quantity than its direct competitors.
 These items differentiate it from other stores.

-Tuesday Morning stock has taken a round trip from under $1 in 2009 to $21.70 in 2014, back down to $1.65 currently.
+Tuesday Morning's stock has taken a round trip from under $1 in 2009 to $21.70 in 2014, back down to $1.65 currently.
 The stock has become a deep value.
 The market cap is currently 8.2% of sales and 36.7% of book value.
 All book value is tangible except $1.1 million of deferred finance costs.

-I am currently very bearish on bricks and mortar retailers and even made some money recently shorting GGP the mall REIT.
-I am currently short AAP which is trading at a PE of 25 despite being in a market receiving increasing attention to its space.
-However, often when you have a secular decline like this, there some stock babies thrown out with the bathwater.
+I am currently very bearish on bricks-and-mortar retailers and even made some money recently shorting GGP, the mall REIT.
+I am currently short AAP, which is trading at a PE of 25 despite being in a market receiving increasing attention to its space.
+However, often when you have a secular decline like this, there are some stock babies thrown out with the bathwater.
 Tuesday Morning is the only retailer I own right now, as I believe that is the case here.
-Its problems are internal not secular like many of the other bricks and mortar retailers.
-It is also oversold due to removal from two indexes.
+Its problems are internal not secular like many of the other bricks-and-mortar retailers.
+It is also oversold due to the removal from two indexes.

 Reasons for the Weakness

-Tuesday Morning stock has been driven down by several factors, most of which are temporary.
+Tuesday Morning's stock has been driven down by several factors, most of which are temporary.
 The last two quarters were weak, with the most recent one particularly weak.
 For the quarter ended March 31, 2017, revenues totaled $203.0 million, down 4.0% from one year ago.
-Same store comps were down 2.7%.
-Revenues missed analysts estimates by $4 million and earnings per share were -$0.34, a $0.03 miss.
+Same-store comps were down 2.7%.
+Revenues missed analysts' estimates by $4 million and earnings per share were -$0.34, a $0.03 miss.
 While this was a seasonally weak quarter, the loss of $14.8 million was up significantly from a loss of $5.2 million one year ago.
-The gross margin was the biggest culprit, down 360 basis points to 33.1% last quarter from 36.7% the year ago quarter.
+The gross margin was the biggest culprit, down 360 basis points to 33.1% last quarter from 36.7% the year-ago quarter.
 The decrease was primarily due to difficulties in the company's supply chain operations, including distribution center and freight costs and also increased markdowns.
 The company started up a new distribution center in Phoenix in the middle of 2016 which has been troublesome and has affected the last two quarters.
 The new distribution center struggled with new software and had elevated labor costs.
 Troubles there also caused both insufficient inventory in the stores and elevated costs reflected in the gross margin.
 The company has also changed strategy to reduce categories of goods for sale.
 This has led to markdowns in the categories exited.

 Additionally, the company capitalized a lot of costs to inventory the past two quarters.
 While this appears done, it will reduce the gross margin and earnings the next three quarters as that inventory is sold.
 The company will very likely lose significant money the next two quarters.
 The December quarter is the seasonally strongest and will likely still be profitable.

 One major reason causing recent selling is pending removal from two major indexes, the Russell 2000 and the S&P Small Cap 600.
 In fact, trading has been very heavy in recent days as the removal from the S&P Small Cap 600 index became imminent.
 The S&P Small Cap 600 removed Tuesday Morning on June 2nd.
-At least 6.5% of Tuesday Morning stock was held by this type ETF as of March 31, 2017.
-For the Russell 2000, a preliminary list will be announced on June 9 th and the reconstitution will occur on June 23 rd.
+At least 6.5% of Tuesday Morning's stock was held by this type of ETF as of March 31, 2017.
+For the Russell 2000, a preliminary list will be announced on June 9th and the reconstitution will occur on June 23rd.
 Funds for this index appear to be a much smaller portion of shareholdings.
-Other small cap ETFs were even a bigger component and may be selling too.
+Other small-cap ETFs were even a bigger component and may be selling too.

-Tuesday Morning is being thrown into the same group as many other bricks and mortar retailers that are struggling due to a move to online retailing, particularly Amazon.
+Tuesday Morning is being thrown into the same group as many other bricks-and-mortar retailers that are struggling due to a move to online retailing, particularly Amazon (NASDAQ:AMZN).
 In fact, Tuesday Morning has no online presence and no plans to start one.
-Like JC Penney, Macy's, Kohl's and many others, Tuesday Morning is struggling.
+Like J.C.
+Penney (NYSE:JCP), Macy's (NYSE:M), Kohl's (NYSE:KSS) and many others, Tuesday Morning is struggling.
 However, unlike those and others, the reasons for its problems are mostly unrelated to Amazon and due to internal issues.
 Proof of this is strong results by all three of Tuesday Morning's competitors directly in its space.

 Comparison to Peers